 Let’s start by taking a look at Oracle’s EPM “cloud.”
 These products are simply its legacy on-premises Hyperion products—you know the ones it launched roughly 15 years ago — hosted on an Oracle server.
 These “cloud-hosted” products cannot deliver the benefits of true cloud-based solutions.

 True cloud-based solutions are cheaper to implement and maintain.
 They’re better at driving adoption and ownership.
 And they’re faster to implement and adjust as business changes.
 Oracle’s “cloud-hosted” Hyperion products fail at all of these, other than removing the burden of provisioning the servers.

 Oracle’s misdirection and misinformation, not to mention bad behavior, may create too many opportunities for poor decisions.
 Finance is at the point where there’s a chance to move the organization forward with the help of efficient cloud-based applications.
 Instead, with Oracle “cloud”, Finance teams will be stuck with antiquated software that’s “cloud-hosted,” costly, resource intensive, and slow.
-Learn more in this infographic.
+Learn more in this white paper.

 Software buyers in Finance will really need help now.
 Here’s a little:

 - The limitations of hosting legacy products like Hyperion Planning and Oracle Essbase have been well-documented since 2010 in posts such as “SaaS-querade” by Brian Sommer from ZDNet and in 2014 research by Forrester, “Beware Of The ‘SaaS’ Trap.”